vinicius1889/scala-lessons/README.md

   - Lesson 2 - If and match
   - Lesson 3 - Functions (def)
   - Lesson 4 - Rec and TailRec
+  - Lesson 5 - Array and List
+  - Lesson 6 - Utils using array and List